-If not, here’s a quick refresher: A hard credit inquiry is when a lender checks your credit before approving you for a major loan like a mortgage or car loan or a credit card you’ve applied for.
-A soft inquiry, however, happens when you receive an offer from a lender, like a pre-approved credit card, or when you check your own credit.
+A hard credit inquiry is when a lender checks your credit before approving you for a loan, such as a mortgage or car loan, or a credit card you’ve applied for.
+A soft inquiry happens when you receive an offer from a lender, like a pre-approved credit card, or when you check your own credit.

-Hard inquiries are performed when you apply for a loan, credit card, or mortgage and the lender checks your credit history before granting (or denying) the loan.
-Hard inquiries stay on your credit report for two years, and they do lower your credit score by a few points, though that shouldn’t be a big deal in the long run.
+Hard inquiries lower your credit score by a few points, though that shouldn’t be a big deal in the long run.
 However, too many hard inquiries in a short period of time may give lenders the impression that you’re a high-risk customer.

 What to Do Before an Inquiry

-If you are worried about a potential hard inquiry and the effect it might have on your credit score, you have a few options.
-First, before you apply for any sort of major loan, like an auto loan, a mortgage, or even student loans, ask the lender whether a hard or soft inquiry will be required in order to secure the funds.
+If you are worried about a potential hard inquiry and its effect on your credit score, you have a few options.
+First, before you apply for any sort of major loan, like an auto loan, a mortgage, or even student loans, ask the lender whether a hard or soft inquiry will be required to secure the funds.

 The Bottom Line